ssutharya/Deep_Learning/README.md

 Visualize the learned weights (filters) of the RBM after training.
 Use the trained RBM to reconstruct input data and compute the reconstruction error.
 How does this error change as training progresses..?

+## Compare PCA, Metric MDS and non metric MDS
+Apply all 3 on the wine dataset (13 dim features)
+Plot the 2D embeddings side by side and compare - which method shows clearer separation of clusters and why..?
+### Stress Function Analysis
+For the non metric MDS on the Iris dataset, plot the stress value vs number of dimensions.
+Why does stress decrease as dim increases..?